At Everest Community Academy we offer a broad and balanced curriculum which creates:

-- Successful learners who enjoy learning; make good progress and achieve excellence.
+- Successful learners who enjoy learning, make good progress and who thrive in life beyond Everest.

 - Confident individuals who are able to live safe, healthy and fulfilling lives.